 The panel process was thorough and involved significant input from community members and experts.
 Council achieved many of its planning objectives through the panel process and accepted the panel’s recommendations.

-Council adopted the Amendment over a year ago and has since been awaiting final approval from the Minister for Planning to include these controls in the Glen Eira Planning Scheme.
+Council adopted Amendment C237 over a year ago and has since been awaiting final approval from the Minister for Planning to include these controls in the Glen Eira Planning Scheme.

-It is disappointing that the Victorian Government is now preparing an entirely new activity centre plan for Carnegie, despite an existing adopted Structure Plan and Planning Scheme Amendment awaiting approval.
+It is disappointing that the Victorian Government chose to prepare an entirely new activity centre plan for Carnegie, despite an existing adopted Structure Plan and Planning Scheme Amendment awaiting approval.

-In our recent meetings with the Department of Transport and Planning, we have been advised that Council’s existing work will be used as much as possible.
-However, the Minister and the Department haven’t been able to give us any details about how Council’s work will be used and how much of it will be carried across to the new activity centre plan.
+While Council was pleased to see that the boundary and heights within the Carnegie Structure Plan have been reflected in the draft plans prepared under the Activity Centres Program, it is concerning that the Minister and the Department haven’t been able to give us any details about how Council’s work will be used and how much of it will be carried across to the new activity centre plan.